duball97/0x402/README.md

 ## 🚀 Quick Overview

-Payfirst brings the “Paywall” model into Web3.
+Payx402 brings the "Paywall" model into Web3.

 - 🧱 **Paywall any URL** — monetize articles, videos, code, APIs, or files
 - 💸 **Accept any crypto** — BTC, ETH, SOL, and more via Daimo Pay